broadinstitute/GpUnit/readme.txt

 1) hand edit a yaml file
 2) export a completed job, including the gp_execution_log.txt, from a server
 3) use Automatrix to generate the yaml file
+Any input parameters specified in the yaml file can reference named properties by using "<%prop_name%> delimiters.
+The property name must consist of alphabetic or numeric characters, plus "." and "_").
+The value of the property (which must be defined in a properties file or on the Ant command line) will be expanded by GpUnit before processing the test.
+In order to prevent GpUnit from treating a name enclosed in "<%...%>" as a property to be expanded, you can use the escape character "\" before the opening "<".
+Using an escape is not necessary if you simply want to use a "<" or "<%" sequence in the yaml file, since GpUnit only does the property expansion if the full pattern "<%prop.name%>" is matched.

 Step 2: Declare your test suite
 A test suite is literally an ant FileSet.
 The easiest way to declare your test suite